 Objectives for Field Practice Education

-- Prepare students to become self-evaluating, knowledgeable and developing social workers.
+Prepare students to become self-evaluating, knowledgeable, and competent social workers.

 Provide students with the experiential opportunity to integrate theory, values,and skills.

 Field Placement Courses are not awarded a letter grade; they are evaluated on a Pass/Fail basis.